-A student who is placed by Austin College into Latin 202 or higher as the first college-level course in Latin and completes this with a satisfactory grade (S, C, or above) also will receive one additional credit.
-This additional, elective credit may not count toward the minor or the major.
+Students who have been placed by Austin College into the 202 level of Latin as the first college-level course in that language and who complete the 202 course with a satisfactory grade (S, C-, or above) will receive one additional credit for the 201 level.
+This additional credit may not count toward the minor or the major.
+Students who have been placed by Austin College into Latin 236 or higher as the first college-level language course and who complete it with a satisfactory grade (S, C-, or above) will receive one additional credit for the 202 level.
+This additional 202-level credit may count toward the minor or the major but may not count toward the Humanities Discover Requirement.

 Alternatively, a student may receive credit for one Latin course at the intermediate level and satisfy the language competency requirement by a successful score on the Latin Advanced Placement Examination administered by the College Board.
 The student, however, may not receive both the Advanced Placement Examination credit and Austin College placement credit.